UBC-STAT-IT/Documentation-Public/General/Laptop_Encryption_Guide.md

 ### MacOS

-1. On your Mac, choose Apple menu  > System Settings, click Privacy & Security  in the sidebar, then click FileVault.
+1. On your Mac, open System Settings (in Launchpad or Applications folder), click Privacy & Security  in the sidebar, then click FileVault.
 (You may need to scroll down.)

 <img src="../images/Laptop_Encryption_Guide/image2.jpg" alt="Alt text" width="50%"/>